What Kind of Homeschooling is Right for Our Family?

 Whether you’re new to homeschooling or you are a seasoned veteran, you’re probably aware of the vast number of curriculum choices you have to choose from when it comes to homeschooling your kids.

-So how do you know what the best kind of homeschooling is for you and your family?
-That is a loaded question because there are so many aspects to consider: learning styles, schedules, values, and homeschooling methods.
-Each curriculum has a unique combination of these, so it may seem a bit overwhelming in the beginning to sift through these options.
+So how do you determine the best kind of homeschooling for you and your family?
+There are so many aspects to consider, such as learning styles, family lifestyles, socialization, and homeschooling methods.
+And each curriculum has a unique combination of these, so it may seem a bit overwhelming to sift through all the options.

-Do you have a teacher’s heart and want to teach the content?
+Do you have a teacher’s heart and want to teach the content to your kids?
 Are you a working homeschooling parent?
+Do you have a large family with students in various grades?
 These kinds of questions are important to consider when determining how much involvement you can and are willing to put into your child’s education.

 Schedule Flexibility

-Other scheduling factors: Does mom or dad have an unusual work schedule?
-Or perhaps you roadschool.
-These are all important things to consider when it comes to your family’s school flexibility.
+Does mom or dad have an unusual work schedule?
+Or maybe your family travels a lot.
+Are your kids involved in a lot of extracurricular activities?
+How long does it take you to drive to and from your home?
+These are all important questions to ask yourself when it comes to your family’s school flexibility.

 Financial Considerations

-If you’re on a tight budget, like most of us, you’ll need to factor in what curriculum you can afford and make sure to factor in the costs of co-ops, field trips, supplies, etc. Sometimes there will be a course that is too expensive, and that’s okay.
+Finally, if you’re on a strict budget, you’ll need to factor in what you can afford, including the costs of co-ops, field trips, and supplies.
+Sometimes there will be a course that is too expensive, and that’s okay.

 Learning Styles

-A great place to start is asking yourself, “How does my child learn best?”
+Next, ask yourself, “How does my child learn best?”
 If you don’t know yet, that’s okay!
-But you can take a guess and go from there.
+You can take a guess and go from there.

-What does it look like for each learning style?
+What does learning look like for each learning style?

-- Auditory – If your student enjoys music and seems to pick up more of your conversations than you thought, they may be an auditory learner.
-Listening to an audiobook, reading aloud to your kids, and putting content to song are all great ways to cater to this learning style.
+- Auditory – If your student enjoys music and seems to pick up a lot from conversation, they may be an auditory learner.
+Listening to an audiobook, reading aloud to them, and putting content to song are all great ways to support this learning style.

 - Visual – If your student likes art, movies, or color coding, they may be a visual learner.
 A great way to teach a visual learner is through video instruction and displaying the course content in pictures, graphs, or charts.

-- Hands-On – If your child likes building with Legos or MagnaTiles, prefers to be up and moving, etc., they may be a hands-on or kinesthetic learner.
-Find opportunities to incorporate experiments, use manipulatives, or do arts and crafts, to nurture students with this kind of learning style
+- Hands-On – If your child likes building with blocks or tiles or prefers to be up and moving while learning, they may be a hands-on or kinesthetic learner.
+Find opportunities to incorporate experiments or the use of manipulatives into your homeschool to nurture students with this learning style.

-- Independent – Finally, if your student enjoys quietly reading and writing, they’re likely an Independent Learner.
-This may be the easiest learning style to teach, as it is mainly going to involve reading and taking notes.
+- Independent – Finally, if your student enjoys quietly reading and taking notes, they’re likely an independent learner.
+This learning style is mainly going to involve just that, reading and taking notes.

 Socialization